saltyorg/docs/docs/saltbox/install/install.md

     Optional - Leave empty to avoid remote mount setup.

 6. Shell used by the system.
 Valid options are bash or zsh.

+7. Subdomain used for Authelia.

+    Use different values here when using a Mediabox + Feederbox setup.

+    Each instance needs a unique subdomain to function.

 !!! info
     See [here](../../reference/accounts.md) for more information about these settings.